 - An IRB has the authority to suspend or terminate approved research that is not being conducted in accordance with the IRB’s requirements, or that has been associated with unexpected serious harm to subjects.

-- Any suspension or termination of approval must include a statement of the reason for the IRB action and must be reported promptly to the investigator, appropriate institutional officials, and HHS.
+- Any suspension or termination of approval must include a statement of the reason for the IRB action and must be reported promptly to the investigator, appropriate institutional officials, and where required, HHS or FDA.

 - Research approved by the IRB may be subject to further review and approval or disapproval by institutional officials.
 However, institutional officials may not approve the conduct of human subject research covered by HHS regulations that has not been approved by the IRB.

 - The IRB reviews all research involving human subjects conducted by faculty, staff and/or students of Georgia Southern University.
 In addition, any research or related activity that involves the use of Georgia Southern University time, facilities, resources, and/or students is covered by these IRB policies.